 The PRSO has been led by many important conductors over the years, including C. Munch, F. Konwitschny, H. Scherchen, G. Rozhdyestvensky, S. Baudo, L. Segerstam, C. Mackerras and V. Neumann.
 Among composers whose work the orchestra has premiered are A. Honegger, A. Khachaturjan and K. Penderecki.

-Under chief conductor Vladimír Válek, who has led it since 1985, the orchestra has reached a very high professional level.
-At the present time, the PRSO performs concerts within the framework of a season ticket system at the Dvořák Hall at Prague's Rudolfinum.
+Under Vladimír Válek, who has led it in the period 1985-2011, the orchestra has reached a very high professional level.
+Since the 2011-12 season, chief conductor Ondrej Lenárd has taken over the artistic leadership of the Prague Radio Symphony Orchestra with Ronald Zollman as its main guest conductor.
+At the present time, the orchestra performs concerts within the framework of a season ticket system at the Dvořák Hall at Prague's Rudolfinum.
 It is a regular guest at several important cultural events (such as the Prague Spring, the Prague Autumn, Smetana's Litomyšl, the Moravian Autumn, etc.).
 The Prague Radio Symphony Orchestra is proud to regard itself as one of the most important radio orchestras in Europe.
 The artistic standing of the orchestra is confirmed by the positive reaction it meets on foreign tours, both from audiences and critics.
 The Prague Radio Symphony Orchestra has appeared in Germany, Italy, Austria, Spain, Turkey, Switzerland, France, Greece, England, South Korea, Japan, China, Taiwan, and the United States.
 The orchestra also boasts a rich recording career.
 It records for leading companies such as Supraphon, Radioservis, Pony Canyon, Clarton.
 The latest projects realised in cooperation of Czech Radio and Supraphon include recordings of the complete symphonies of A. Dvořák, P. I. Tchaikovsky and the piano concerts of V. J. Tomášek.

 The Brno Radio Orchestra of folk instruments (BROLN) was established in February 1952 with the task of providing interpretations of folk songs and instrumental music to a professional standard.
 Its make-up is based on that of traditional folk bands, with a basis of strings, dulcimers and clarinets, to which are added such characteristic folk instruments as bagpipes, pipes and mouth harp.
 After a hiatus of several years the orchestra was revived in April 2006 under František Černý.